cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 Here the sense of "global" is important, as it transcends geographical barriers between countries (the most restrictive network is called "intranet" instead).[^4]

 The internet is built thanks to physical infrastructure [like submarine cables](http://thescienceexplorer.com/technology/our-wi-fi-world-internet-still-depends-undersea-cables), which are crucial for its operation.
-On the other hand, the web is the information accessed via the internet, consisting of protocols and technologies designed to support data transfer between servers.
+The web, on the other hand, is the information accessed via the internet.
+It consists of the protocols and technologies designed to support data transfer between servers.
-Essentially, the web is just one of several services that utilize the internet infrastructure to disseminate information.
+Essentially, the web is just one of several services that utilize the internet infrastructure to disseminate information (e.g., file transfer services, email, VoIP, or streaming platforms).

 [//]: # (Submarine cable map)
 <figure class="jb_picture">